vartanshad/vartanshad.github.io/_pages/research.md

 I develop a model of optimal collusive pricing when consumers face search costs and firms can only verify each other's prices ex-post.
 Novel results for the optimal level of firm price dispersion are derived.
 Variance of firm prices is higher than that of a monopolist when discount levels are high, but is lower when discount levels are low.

 **The Welfare Effects and Stability of Semicollusion**  (with Thomas Ross and Leonardo Basso).
+Economic paper in which we develop a model where firms set both prices and a second variable (such as quality).
+Firms can fully collude on both variables, or they can choose to collude on just one of the two variables (semicollusion).
+We  exmine self-enforcing semicollusion and compare stability and welfare to that of full collusion.

 **Learning-Constrained Agents**
 I develop an economic model of learning-constrained agents, who choose a posterior subject to a cost that depends on the Kullback-Leibler divergence (a measure of relative entropy of distributions) from the prior.
 A game-theoretic concept with multiple agents is also defined.